FREQUENTLY ASKED QUESTIONS

 • The vision for Sarasota Performing Arts Center is to celebrate community, culture, and nature.
 Our goals are to surprise and delight audiences, empower learners of every age, nurture artists, and create extraordinary, shared experiences.
 We aspire to break down barriers of access to the arts – to be an arts center for all.

-The performing arts center will be:
+The Performing Arts Center will be:

 • A PUBLIC SQUARE for both casual visitors and patrons of the arts, offering welcoming public spaces and year-round programming.